Mountain Gorilla Trekking Safaris and Gorilla Habituation Experiences in Uganda and Rwanda

 Mountain Gorilla Trekking Safaris

 In Uganda, mountain gorilla trekking is done in Bwindi Impenetrable Forest and Mgahinga Gorilla national parks.
 Rwanda has only one mountain gorilla home: Volcanoes National Park.
 In the neighboring DRC, mountain gorillas are found in Virunga National Park.

 Gorilla permit prices also vary in these three countries:

-Currently in Uganda, a gorilla permit goes for US $600 (but with effect from July 2020, permit price will be US$700).
+Currently in Uganda, a gorilla permit is discounted to US $700.
 In Rwanda, a gorilla permit costs US $1500 while in DRC; a permit goes for US $400.

 Best time to trek the mountain gorilla in Uganda is during the dry season months – from mid-June through October and Mid-December through March.
 However the dry season months also happen to be the peak tourist seasons, so the permits tend to be more competitive.
 Therefore, advance reservation is very important.